 Many farms do not fall under OSHA’s jurisdiction, so the strict safety rules and regulations applied to other industries are not necessarily enforced at all agricultural work sites.
 That doesn’t mean safety should not be prioritized, though.
 On the contrary, safety on farms needs attention because many times the people killed in farming accidents are young workers (some under the age of 15).

-To focus attention on safety hazards on farms, agricultural workplaces and the general public can observe National Farm Safety and Health Week this week.
+National Farm Safety and Health Week this week.
 The goal of this week is to raise awareness about safe farm practices, especially since harvest season is approaching, which is often when more accidents occur because more people are at work on farms.
 For National Farm Safety and Health Week we will take a look at the most common work hazards on farms and ways to alleviate those hazards.

 Common Agricultural Hazards